CIRALabs/epp-pre-registration-verification/draft-epp-pre-registration-verification.md

 # Terminology

 **Pre-Registration Registrant Information**: This term refers to the data and details submitted by the registrar before the registration of a domain name.
 It typically includes information provided by the registrant, such as contact information and the intended use of the domain name, and is used for quality verification by the registry as part of the pre-registration process.

 **Registrant**: [RFC8499] defines the registrant as "an individual or organization on whose behalf a name in a zone is registered by the registry.
 A registrant is created in the registry after a successful registration with the registrar.

 **AI/ML-Powered Domain Abuse Mitigation**: This term encompasses the use of Artificial Intelligence (AI) and Machine Learning (ML) technologies within the top-level domain (TLD) industry to identify, prevent, and mitigate abusive domain registrations.
 These technologies are employed to detect and combat various forms of domain abuse, such as spam, phishing, malware distribution, and other malicious activities, ultimately enhancing the security and integrity of domain name space.

 **Quality Score**: Define a quality score as the numeric value assigned to a pre-registration registrant based on the AI/ML analysis of their pre-registration data.
 Mention that higher scores indicate potentially abusive registrations.

 **EPP**: RFC 5730: Extensible Provisioning Protocol (EPP) (rfc-editor.org)

+# Extension Overview and Command Definition

+##Extension Overview

+### EPP Protocol Extension Purpose
+This extension is designed to enhance the Extensible Provisioning Protocol (EPP) by introducing mechanisms for registrars to submit pre-registration information to the registry, thus enabling the verification of the quality of domain name registrations using advanced Artificial Intelligence and Machine Learning (AI/ML) techniques.
+The primary objectives of this extension are as follows:

+- Quality Assurance: To proactively assess the quality of domain name registrations and reduce the risk of abusive registrations within the top-level domain (TLD).
+- Enhanced Trust: To improve the overall quality of domain names within the TLD, promoting a safer and more trustworthy internet environment.

+###Integration with AI/ML Techniques

+The extension integrates AI/ML techniques into the EPP framework, allowing the registry to analyze pre-registration data for signs of potential abuse.
+These techniques include data analysis, pattern recognition, and predictive modeling.
+The analysis results in a registrant quality score, which helps the registry make informed decisions regarding the acceptance or rejection of registration requests.

 # EPP Command Definition